Founder Productivity Hacks: Kennedy of ResponseSuite

 BONUS MATERIAL: PRODUCTIVITY BOOSTED PDF

 Find the best productivity strategy for you with a side-by-side comparison of top productivity frameworks.
 Download Now

-Welcome to our Founder Productivity Hacks blog series, where we interrogate the question: what get movers and shakers… moving and shaking?
-At AppSumo, we _love_ productivity hacks because you never know when you’re going to stumble upon that one bit of golden advice that will change your work life forever.
+Welcome to Founder Productivity Hacks, where we interrogate the question: what get movers and shakers… moving and shaking?
+At AppSumo, we *love* productivity hacks because you never know when you’re going to stumble upon that one bit of golden advice that will change your work life forever.

 First, tell us a bit about you.